box/box-typescript-sdk-gen/docs/users.md

 - userId `string`
   - The ID of the user.
 Example: "12345"
-- queryParams `DeleteUserByIdQueryParamsArg`
+- queryParams `DeleteUserByIdQueryParams`
   - Query parameters of deleteUserById method
-- headers `DeleteUserByIdHeadersArg`
+- headers `DeleteUserByIdHeaders`
   - Headers of deleteUserById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.